 It was not a surprise that today Seagate has the most advanced security protection yet introduced.
 Development of SED involved their data recovery department to great extent.
 The latest families of Seagate drives features encrypted firmware, controlled diagnostic port and other features which may be retrofitted into all non-SED drives.
 Firmware is encrypted using advanced encryption methods directly in drive’s ASIC or application-specific integrated circuit while random number generation is done using signals coming from the magnetic media itself.
 Cloud also came into play but not the way most of us use this game-changing technology.
 Seagate can potentially in their cloud store firmware copy of every single drive shipped in the past five years or so.
 But, one can’t outsmart the world.
 Reverse engineers got busy again and ROM patching/short-pinning methods created a way in.

 Seagate data recovery is routinely performed in our lab.
 My Data Recovery Lab is participating in all current ADRECA projects.
-Recently we published new version of HDD Serial Commander 2.2.3 in which we updated large number of diagnostic port commands for Seagate F3 series.
-We are working on new app (again for Seagate F3 drives alone) and hopefully we will have it ready by August 1st, one year after HDD Serial Commander was released to public.
+Recently we published new version of HDD Serial Commander 2.2.5 in which we updated large number of diagnostic port commands for Seagate F3 series.